 - What service strategy do we give customers for the jobs they are trying to get done?

 - Ask customers what they need in form of content?

-Your company must create a culture of content creation.
+Your company must create a culture of content creation and technology Sales Enablement importance.
 80% of your content on our website should be visual.
 You should think about your company as a media company that happens to sell a product.
 Bang out a blog faster with voice activation in the creation process.
 Create content that will help people use your product most effectively.
 Three ways to enable customers provide help for people to fire their old solutions, encourage people to buy from you again, and focus on the job they hired your product to do.

 “Content = Insights”

 Sales outreach is a good place to start with video.
 Hire a Full-time videographer to create great video content.
 For example, you could create a 90-second video cold email that has a press play button and a “let me know if I can help with any questions.”
 Include a whiteboard with your company holding the name inside of the prospect.

 Final Thought: “When sales and marketing are in alignment when your data is in alignment, there is a single source of truth on which both teams can agree.
 Using data as the common language fosters collaboration and improves communication.